-Most papers on the topic have been published in the last couple of years, since the UK government last reviewed the health impacts of fracking.
+Most papers on the topic have been published since the UK government last reviewed the health impacts of fracking.
 So our government’s current position is based on out of date science.

 Here are just a few key reports on the health impacts of fracking.